Tenth Amendment to the United States Constitution: Federal funding

 The federal system limits the ability of the federal government to use state governments as an instrument of the national government, as held in Printz v.
 United States.

 For this reason, Congress often seeks to exercise its powers by encouraging States to implement national programs consistent with national minimum standards; a system known as cooperative federalism.
 One example of the exercise of this device was to condition allocation of federal funding where certain state laws do not conform to federal guidelines.
 For example, federal educational funds may not be accepted without implementation of special education programs in compliance with IDEA.
 Similarly, the nationwide state 55 mph (89 km/h) speed limit, 0.08 legal blood alcohol limit, and the nationwide state 21-year drinking age were imposed through this method; the states would lose highway funding if they refused to pass such laws (though the national speed limit has since been repealed).

 In National Federation of Independent Business v.
 Sebelius (2012), the Court ruled that the Patient Protection and Affordable Care Act (commonly referred to as the ACA or Obamacare) unconstitutionally coerced the states to expand Medicaid.
 The Court classified the ACA's language as coercive because it effectively forced States to join the federal program by conditioning the continued provision of Medicaid funds on states agreeing to materially alter Medicaid eligibility to include all individuals who fell below 133% of the poverty line.

-Nullification

-The Tenth Amendment has been used as a prominent tool for invoking nullification, or invalidation of any federal laws which that state has deemed unconstitutional with respect to the United States Constitution.
-Notably, the Tenth Amendment has been successfully utilized to nullify federal laws pertaining to gun rights, immigration, cannabis, and more.